youngerheart/mongodb-io/README.md

 ['collectionName1', {name: 'collectionName1', query: {"_id": "111"}, fields: 'field1,field2'}, ...]
 ```

-the array of collection names, or collection settings you want to export。
+the array of collection names, or collection settings you want to export.

 #### import